 From April 2020 onwards, I have dedicated the first weekend of every month to Furious Fiction.
 As yet, I haven't basked in the winner's spotlight.
 However, I've enjoyed the monthly challenge of writing a short story to a 55-hour deadline.
 And have shared these with other writers' stories on Tall And True.

 I was back working on my Syria travel piece when the Writers' Centre's brief for Furious Fiction November arrived.
 Along with words like "police" and "sapphire", the story had to take place at a hotel and include a photograph.
-One of my Syria photos was of me sitting in the courtyard of an "olde worlde" hotel in Damascus.
-I used it and a journal entry about a "strange encounter" I had at the hotel to write a mystery short story, The Al-Rabie Hotel.
+One of my Syria photos shows me sitting in the courtyard of an "olde worlde" hotel in Damascus.
+I used the photo and a journal entry about a "strange encounter" I'd had at the hotel to write a mystery short story, The Al-Rabie Hotel.

 With a growing library of Furious Fiction short stories on Tall And True, in September 2020, I decided to narrate them as an audio fiction podcast, Tall And True Short Reads.
 And Episode 12 of the podcast was The Al-Rabie Hotel (Acast podcast link).